tejada7/Java-Certification/OCP_Java11.md

 That said, there are three types of modules:
 - named → they contain a module-info.java file, they reside in the module path (and not in the classpath).
 Named modules can only read from automatic modules.
-- automatic → does not contain a module-info.java file but does reside in the module path, so that it gets treated as a module.
+- automatic → do not contain module-info.java file but do reside in the module path, so that it gets treated as a module.
 As far as its name, it'll be resolved from the MANIFEST.MF file, property `Automatic-Module-Name` if specified, otherwise Java will automatically determine its name.
 Automatic modules can read from unnamed modules (i.e. jars in the classpath) as well as the explicitly exported modules from the named modules.
-- unnamed → resides in the classpath rather that the module path, thus, it's not treated as a module. **It can read from any jars on the class or module paths.** It does not export any package, thus only readable from the classpath
+- unnamed → reside in the classpath rather that the module path, thus, they aren't treated as modules per se.
+**They can read from any jars on the class or module paths.** They do not export any package, thus only readable from the classpath and by automatic or other unnamed modules.

 Given the structure:
 ```shell script